openjs-foundation/cross-project-council/governance/IP_POLICY_GUIDANCE.md

 If you need to use a different CLA, you must
 [obtain an exemption from the board](#obtaining-an-exemption-from-the-board).

 CLAs are managed through [EasyCLA](https://docs.linuxfoundation.org/lfx/easycla).
-Please reach out to the [OpenJS staff](mailto:operations@openjsf.org) for assistance with implementation.

 ## Obtaining an exemption from the Board